 Want to know the secret to organizing your stuff?
 Here it is: Have less stuff.

-1. Stop Shopping
+1. Stop shopping

-Cutting your consumption of consumer goods is arguably one of the most instrumental green changes you can make to your life.
+Cutting your consumption of consumer goods is arguably one of the most helpful green changes you can make.
 Think of the time, resources, energy, money, and landfill space you will save by simply not buying that thing.
 Congratulations!
-You have suddenly become approximately eighteen times more efficient!
+You have suddenly become approximately 18 times more efficient.

 2. Clear the clutter

 Go through your belongings, and be ruthless.
-Imagine you are moving – would this thing be worth packing, boxing up, loading into a truck, driving three thousand miles and then unpacking again?
-This is what should inform your decision to keep it or not.
+Imagine you are moving: Would this item be worth packing, loading into a truck, transporting 3,000 miles, and then unpacking and finding a place to keep it?
+This should help inform your decision to keep it or not.
 As you decide what to keep and what to say goodbye to, ruminate on this quote by William Morris:

 Try to keep an empty shelf somewhere in your home, just to remind yourself that space doesn’t exist simply to be filled.
-We are getting really zen here but just go with it, okay?
+We are getting really zen here, but just go with it, okay?

-3. Listen for clues
+3. Watch for clues

-And don’t forget, Pin this for later!
+And don’t forget, Pin this for later.

 Feature image courtesy of Jed Sullivan.
 Originally published on January 2, 2015, this article was updated in October 2020.